Filled to order

 The roots of the misconception lie in the fact that until recently, the highest lofting duck down available in commercial quantities was 750 loft, so anything ‘loftier’ than this came from a goose.
 This led to the outdoors industry (including One Planet) promoting goose down as superior as the best insulating down came from geese.
 But now we can reliably source 800+ duck down and there is a new question: why pay more for goose when the performance is the same?
 (As an interesting side note, the highest performing down comes from the Eider duck.)

-All One Planet bags are temperature rated in accordance with EN 13537, the official European standard for the labelling of sleeping bags.
-The rating given is the ‘limit of comfort’ rating, the lowest temperature at which a ‘standard’ man is able to have a comfortable night’s sleep.
+All One Planet bags are temperature rated in accordance with ISO 23537-1, the international standard for sleeping bag performance.
+(This is the updated version of EN 13537.)
+The rating we use is the ‘limit of comfort’ rating, the lowest temperature at which a ‘standard’ man is able to have a comfortable night’s sleep.

 Most people move in their sleep, so loading the top of the bag with lots of extra down isn’t necessarily effective.
 We use a fill ratio of approximately 55/45, with 55 per cent of the fill in the top of the bag where it provides maximum warmth.